BehaVerify: Verifying Temporal Logic Specifications for Behavior Trees: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We introduced BehaVerify, a tool for turning a py\_tree into a .smv file for use with nuXmv.
+We introduced BehaVerify, a tool for turning a PyTree into a .smv file for use with nuXmv.
 We consider several possible encodings for this task and compared them to the encoding that BTCompiler uses.
 The results indicate that the encoding used by Total\_v3 is the best choice.

-Future work includes general polish and improvements and expanding support for the various built-in nodes in py\_trees.
+Future work includes general polish and improvements and expanding support for the various built-in nodes in PyTrees.
 In addition to this, we plan to re-work certain elements of BehaVerify.
-For instance, currently, in order for BehaVerify to detect blackboard variables in a py\_tree using custom leaf nodes, the user must create a field that BehaVerify looks for within the custom node.
+For instance, currently, in order for BehaVerify to detect blackboard variables in a PyTree using custom leaf nodes, the user must create a field that BehaVerify looks for within the custom node.
 This could certainly be handled better in the future.
 In terms of encodings, we plan to focus on Total\_v3.
 An improvement that has been considered, but not yet implemented, would be to restrict the incoming values to the leaf nodes to reduce state space.
 Specifically, in cases where a leaf node does not run, there is no need to consider the incoming status.
 Currently, this could be accomplished by tying the incoming value to the active value.
 However, this would likely cause worse performance for the same reason that Total\_v2 performs worse than Total\_v3.
 Therefore, the intended solution would be to, in some sense, enumerate all possible input values, which would hopefully shift some of the burden off of nuXmv and onto BehaVerify.